Actindo-AG/Documentation/Core1Platform/UserInterface/01c_SSHKeys.md

   Select the checkbox to display the editing toolbar.
 You cannot select multiple checkboxes at once.

 - ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete)
   Click this button to delete the selected SSH key.
-This button is only displayed, when the checkbox of a SSh key is selected.
+This button is only displayed, when the checkbox of a SSH key is selected.

 The list displays all SSH keys.
 All fields are read-only.